mdancho84/test_portfolio_portio_2/content/blog/using-forestry.io-for-content-management.md

 ![Writing this blog with forestry.io](/uploads/forestryio_blog_post.jpg "Writing this blog with forestry.io")

-But for those starting out, it **takes the pain away** of managing all of the content (blog, portfolio) on your Professional Data Science Website (if you are using my [portfoliodown](https://business-science.github.io/portfoliodown/ "portfoliodown"){class="img img-responsive"} package).
+But for those starting out, it **takes the pain away** of managing all of the content (blog, portfolio) on your Professional Data Science Website (if you are using my [portfoliodown](https://business-science.github.io/portfoliodown/ "portfoliodown") package).

 It has cool capabilities like code formatting and a lot of fun stuff.